Mousserlane/LottieEditorMonoRepo/Readme.md

 - No Authentication at this time
 - Session's clients is not deleted on refresh
 - Animation is restarted after each edit or after toggling its visibility
+- Issue with broadcast delete.
+In other client session, the wrong layer(s) are deleted

 # Missing Feature